 Categories

 Roger Federer and Myron’s Discus Thrower

+Check out my new book Tennis Players as Works of Art with artwork from 45 artists.
 When the ancient Greeks sculpted the victors of an Olympic event, the goal was to produce not the athlete itself but the perfect, idealized image of the athlete, the body in rhythmos, the discus throw imagined as god-like, eternal.
-In Myron’s Discus Thrower, the arms fully extended to their perfect still point form a perfect arc […]
+In Myron’s Discus […]

+Categories